nasa-itc/generic_torquer/README.md

 The generic_torquer is relatively simple in outline; it takes as input only a value for the current (in amperes) and returns a value for the magnetic field generated.
+The equation used to calculate the dipole is m=nIA, where n and A are constants for a given magnetorquer.
+I, the current, is an input, and m (the magnetic dipole) is the output.

 *it is possible that we will need to provide more calculation/return values than just a magnetic field; if so, there might need to be additional facts about the location or